mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 image: "A3C_vs_A2C.png"
 ---

 > Deep neural networks are usually over-parametrized which leads to high computational cost and memory overhead at inference time.
-In this post we are going to review some background and recent pruning algorithms.
+In this post we are going to review some classical and recent pruning algorithms.

 <!--more-->